Skip to main content

 Explore

 As you read about targeted supports that may help the behavior of children and youth, remember to think about why it is important to follow the Pyramid Model steps when you recognize that a child or youth needs more help.
-Read the National Center for Pyramid Model Innovations Fact Sheet on Challenging Behavior.
-Then answer the questions on the Challenging Behaviors Reflection handout.
+Read the National Center for Pyramid Model Innovations' fact sheet about young children with challenging behavior and answer the questions listed in the Challenging Behaviors Reflection handout.

 Apply